The 51st Annual Conference

 e.
 Describe how the audience engagement or interactive participation will occur within the session.

-2. Presentations must be limited to one (1) hour and 15 minutes, unless otherwise noted.
-Presenters must be able to present their session at any time during the Annual Conference.
+2. Presentations must be limited to one (1) hour and 15 minutes unless otherwise noted.
+Presenters must be able to present their sessions at any time during the Annual Conference.

-3. All proposals (due May 15, 2021) must be uploaded to the online workshop proposal portal located on the NABSE website via www.nabse.org.
+3. All proposals (due August 6, 2023) must be uploaded to the online workshop proposal portal located on the NABSE website via nabse.org.
 Failing to upload the proposal submission using the portal will disqualify the proposal for consideration.

 4. The proposal submission must adhere to the following expectations: